aashuparajuli/aashuparajuli.github.io/README.md

 # React + TypeScript + Vite

 # To run a dev server locally:

 `npm run dev`

+# To push to github pages:

+`npm run deploy`

+# To-do

+- Lock location of header when you click between pages
+- Improve styling
+- add projects: rust, etc
+- Add button on header for skills
+- Add button for certifications

 # To view the project:

 https://aashuparajuli.github.io

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.